Editor's Note: Planning a trip to Italy? Misha Inglis of Misha Says shares her foodie tips in this budget food guide for Florence.

 Types of Restaurants in Florence

-Cafés are plentiful in Florence as Italians run on espresso.
-You can expect to pay 2 euros for an espresso in tourist areas and 1 euro for more local spots.
+Cafés are plentiful in Florence, as Italians run on espresso.
+In tourist areas, you can expect to pay 2 euros for an espresso and 1 euro for more local spots.

 Trattorias are restaurants with take-out food available.
 They often are casual and have lively atmospheres.